 The NEF exposes the 5GS capabilities to support time synchronization service to the AF.
-The exposed information may include the supported time synchronization distribution methods (i.e. supported IEEE Std 1588 [126] or IEEE Std 802.1AS [104] operation modes or Access Stratum-based 5G clock sync).
+To expose 5GS capabilities the NEF may be configured with the expected time synchronization accuracy within 5GS.
+The exposed information may include the supported time synchronization distribution methods (i.e. supported IEEE Std 1588 [126] or IEEE Std 802.1AS [104] operation modes or 5G clock sync), (g)PTP grandmaster capable, 5G Clock quality, 5G Clock accuracy.

 The AF requests sent to the NEF may target a UE or multiple UEs.
 The request may include the following information: